Lesson 13

 nginx-deployment-685b6fc776-w8fmr 1/1 Terminating 0 2d

-nginx-deployment-685b6fc776-w8fmr 0/1 Terminating 0 2dIn the output you see that a pod has been created with a new identifier: nginx-deployment-7754fdff65-slkqh and to begin with, starts in the pending state.
-Then the container gets created and finally the pod starts running.
-As soon as the new one is up and running Kubernetes starts terminating the old pod.
+nginx-deployment-685b6fc776-w8fmr 0/1 Terminating 0 2dA new pod is created with a new identifier (nginx-deployment-7754fdff65-slkqh) and starts in the pending state.
+Then the container gets created and the pod starts running.
+As soon as the new one is up and running, Kubernetes terminates the old pod.
+The result: an updated deployment with no downtime.

 kubectl get pods